jordanmpalmer/Ramshorn5e/9. Misc/PHB/Ch. 7 - Using Ability Scores.md

 #### Initiative

-At the beginning of every combat, you roll [[initiative]] by making a Dexterity check.
+At the beginning of every combat, you roll [[4.
+Resources/_Gameplay/CombatRef/Initiative]] by making a Dexterity check.
 Initiative determines the order of creatures’ turns in combat, as described in [[chapter 9]], "[[Combat]]."

 > **HIDING**
 >
 > The DM decides when circumstances are appropriate for hiding.
-When you try to [[hide]], make a Dexterity ([[Stealth]]) check.
+When you try to [[Hide]], make a Dexterity ([[4.
+Resources/_Gameplay/AdventuringRef/Stealth]]) check.
 Until you are discovered or you stop hiding, that check’s total is contested by the Wisdom ([[Perception]]) check of any creature that actively searches for signs of your presence.
 >
 > You can’t hide from a creature that can see you clearly, and you give away your position if you make noise, such as shouting a warning or knocking over a vase.
-An [[invisible]] creature can always try to hide.
+An [[Invisible]] creature can always try to hide.
 Signs of its passage might still be noticed, and it does have to stay quiet.
 >
 > In combat, most creatures stay alert for signs of danger all around, so if you come out of hiding and approach a creature, it usually sees you.
 However, under certain circumstances, the DM might allow you to stay hidden as you approach a creature that is distracted, allowing you to gain [[advantage]] on an attack roll before you are seen.
 >
 > _**Passive Perception.**_ When you hide, there’s a chance someone will notice you even if they aren’t searching.
-To determine whether such a creature notices you, the DM compares your Dexterity ([[Stealth]]) check with that creature’s passive Wisdom ([[Perception]]) score, which equals 10 + the creature’s Wisdom modifier, as well as any other bonuses or penalties.
+To determine whether such a creature notices you, the DM compares your Dexterity ([[4.
+Resources/_Gameplay/AdventuringRef/Stealth]]) check with that creature’s passive Wisdom ([[Perception]]) score, which equals 10 + the creature’s Wisdom modifier, as well as any other bonuses or penalties.
 If the creature has [[advantage]], add 5.
 For [[disadvantage]], subtract 5.
 >
 > For example, if a 1st-level character (with a proficiency bonus of +2) has a Wisdom of 15 (a +2 modifier) and proficiency in [[Perception]], he or she has a passive Wisdom ([[Perception]]) of 14.
 >